basarat/algorithms/src/shuffle/README.md

 ```

 With mathematical analysis out of the way, lets discuss a bit of the pseudocode for algorithm.
-* We simply loop through the elements of the array
+* We start of with our input array having an empty shuffled portion and a full unshuffled portion
-* We start of with an empty shuffled portion and a full unshuffled portion
+* We then loop through the elements of the array
-* In each iteration `i` we simply a random item from the unshuffled portion into the `i`th position hence increasing the length of the shuffled portion.
+* In each iteration `i` we simply put random item from the unshuffled portion into the `i`th position hence increasing the length of the shuffled portion.
-* We will eventually end up with a fully shuffled array.
+* This way we eventually end up with a fully shuffled array.
 ```js
 `
 [] [unshuffled]